Best Water Filters for London 2026 — Hard Water, PFAS, Lead & The Thames Water Crisis Explained

 If your home was built before 1970, a lead-reducing filter is worth considering — particularly if you have young children or are pregnant.

 Thames Water uses chloramine (a combination of chlorine and ammonia) rather than chlorine alone.
 This means the disinfection taste and odour in London water can be more persistent than in other areas of the UK.
-Standard carbon filters remove this effectively.
+Standard carbon filters remove chloramine effectively and significantly improve the taste of London water.

 Microplastics

-The Thames Water Crisis — Should You Be Worried?
+The Thames Water Crisis — What Is Actually Happening?

 Thames Water serves 15 million customers — more Londoners than any other supplier.
 In 2024 and 2025 it became clear the company was in severe financial difficulty: